isaaceindhoven/velocita-proxy/README.md

 There are two parts to Velocita:

-* Velocita Proxy, which acts as a caching reverse proxy
+* Velocita Proxy, a caching reverse proxy
-* Composer-velocita, which instructs Composer to retrieve files from Velocita Proxy
+* [Composer-velocita](https://github.com/isaaceindhoven/composer-velocita), a plugin which instructs Composer to use a Velocita Proxy instance

 ### Running Velocita Proxy